andrew-johnson-4/lsts-tutorial/src/proof/skolemization.md

 ```

 In the Assumptions and Conclusions method of proof verification, the skolem function goes after the assumptions.
-This is equivalent to saying "forall universal quantifiers, there exists a skolem function".
+This is equivalent to saying "forall universal quantifiers and some assumptions, there exists a skolem function".

 ```lsts
 let some_proof <A:Integer,B:Odd,C:Prime> (